Anagba/alx-system_engineering-devops/0x00-shell_basics/README.md

     with user and group IDs displayed numerically
-    And hidden files (starting with .) mkdir- Create a script that creates a directory named my first directory in the /tmp/ directory. mv- Move the file betty from /tmp/ to /tmp/my_first_directory. rm -r-Delete the file betty.
+    And hidden files (starting with .) mkdir- Create a script that creates a directory named my first directory in the /tmp/ directory. mv- Move the file betty from /tmp/ to /tmp/my first directory. rm -r-Delete the file betty.

-    The file betty is in /tmp/my_first_directory rmdir - can be used to delete an empty directory cd .. -to go back the previous directory
+    The file betty is in /tmp/my_first_directory rmdir - can be used to delete an empty directory cd ./ -to go back the previous directory